mauroservienti/shopper/README.md

-# Services-UI-Composition
+# Services UI Composition

-The overall goal of these set of sample aims to show, in the simplest form possible to keep them simple, the concepts expressed in [The secret of better UI composition](http://particular.net/blog/secret-of-better-ui-composition) blog post.
+The goal of this set of samples is to show concepts expressed in ["The secret of better UI composition"](http://particular.net/blog/secret-of-better-ui-composition) blog post.

-## API
+## Services

-`Sales.API`, `Finance.API` and `Customers.API` expose data owned by 3 different bounded context, or services in the SOA terminology.
-In this sample `Customers` owns all the registry related data, `Sales` owns Orders and finally `Finance` owns prices and credit card information.
+`CustomerCare`, `Marketing`, `Sales`, `Shipping`, and `Warehouse` are Services that compose this samples.
+The sample mimics a very small subset of an e-commerce system.

 ## Front-ends